xtoazt/saphire/DEPLOYMENT.md

    - Go to [vercel.com](https://vercel.com)
    - Import your GitHub repository
    - Vercel will automatically detect Next.js and deploy
+   - Saphire is optimized for Vercel with custom configuration

 3. **Environment Variables** (Optional - already configured in code):
    - `GOOGLE_API_KEY`: Your Google API key